jennybc/vanNH/README.md

 To do

+  * create a structure for serving multiple games
+  * fix the Makefile for sync
+  * write script to initialize a game
+  * knit in a way that I can save and commit intermediate markdown (or make it easy to preview the HTML off of github)
   * share link to [live game page](http://www.stat.ubc.ca/~jenny/notOcto/vanNH/vanNH_nowPlaying.html) with the right people
-  * make it easy for me to insert a message into the live game page, such as "fake data, prepping for game" or "final"
   * formalize these distinct concepts of a team
     - specific team identity, e.g. Vancouver Nighthawks or Seattle Rainmakers -- an absolute definition of team (in theory, could even be specific to a season or a game)
     - home team vs away team -- absolute *within a game*
     - pulling team vs receiving team -- absolute *within a point*
     - offense vs defense -- relative
-  * serve up all the games I've ever done, instead of just the current game
   * Makefile stuff
     - __assuming the `GOOGAME` and `GAME` have been set up in the Makefile and are not being passed constantly via command line__
     - `make yo POINT=3` adds Google data for point 3 and reruns all the R stuff